GST calculator briefing SGST, CGST, IGST, GST calculation with an example, how the GST system works, comparison of GST and previous tax system

 How to Calculate Tax under GST?

-To calculate GST of product, we have to follow few steps.
+To calculate the GST of a product, we must follow few steps.

 First, we have to find the correct GST rate (that what percentage is to be applied as we have different slab rates) applicable for the product or the service.
 With the help of the HSN and SAC code, one can easily find the GST rate.